moj-analytical-services/splink/docs/topic_guides/theory/fellegi_sunter.md

 ## Further Reading

 [This academic paper](https://imai.fas.harvard.edu/research/files/linkage.pdf) provides a detailed mathematical description of the model used by R [fastLink package](https://github.com/kosukeimai/fastLink).
-The mathematical uesd by Splink is very similar.
+The mathematics used by Splink is very similar.